 About the Project

-Chains Interrupted is a nonprofit fighting for the freedom from trafficking in Eastern Iowa, the U.S., and the world.
+Chains Interrupted is a nonprofit fighting for the freedom from trafficking and exploitation in Eastern Iowa, the U.S., and the world.

-Chains Interrupted is a driving force that empowers communities and contends for the freedom of youth from human trafficking through Awareness, Prevention, and Advocacy.
+Chains Interrupted is a driving force that empowers communities and contends for the freedom of youth from human trafficking and exploitation through Awareness, Prevention, and Advocacy.

 In response to a growing problem and a community needs assessment, we now focus on youth through our three pillars: